-Students will be dismissed after gathering at a common point and meeting with a duty teacher.
+Students will be dismissed after gathering at a common point (by cafeteria door facing Magnolia Street) and meeting with a duty teacher.
 They must leave campus immediately upon dismissal by the teacher.
 If a child leaves campus without being a registered walker, he/she will be suspended.
 5th-8th graders may walk home alone if they live within the 4-block radius.